Working With Files and Directories

 The first step to configure SSH key authentication is to generate an SSH key pair on your local computer.

-To do this on a Mac or Linux system, use the ssh-keygen
+To do this on a Mac or Linux system, use the ssh-keygen command.
+By default, this will create a 3072 bit RSA key pair.

-On your personal computer, you can open a new terminal session and generate a SSH key pair by typing ssh-keygen
+On your personal computer, you can open a new terminal session and generate a SSH key pair by typing ssh-keygen.

 But before doing so, check to see if you have already done this previously.
-Evidence will be in the hidden .ssh
+Evidence will be in the hidden .ssh directory under your home directory.

 To check, type: